Cuenca, Spain: Home of Sora no Woto

 The town of Seize from Sora no Woto is based on Cuenca, a city in the autonomous community of Castile-La Mancha in central Spain.
 It has a population of 56,189 as of 2010.
 The locations in Sora no Woto are located in the Historic Walled Town of Cuenca, located on a small hill at the northeast of the city, a World Heritage site named by UNESCO in 1996.

 Cuenca was founded by Muslim Arabs in 714, after they had captured the region and realised the strategic value of the location.
 It remained under Arab rule until 1177, when Christians acquired the region over a protracted campaign.
-By the 18th century, King Carlos IV ordered the closure of the textile industry to prevent competition with the Real Fábrica de Tapices (Royal Tapestry Factory), leading Cuenca into an economic recession and the reduction of its population down to 6000. city lost a lot of its inhabitants; in addition, it was massively damaged by Napoleon’s troops.
+By the 18th century, King Carlos IV ordered the closure of the textile industry to prevent competition with the Real Fábrica de Tapices (Royal Tapestry Factory), leading Cuenca into an economic recession and the reduction of its population down to 6000.
+When Napoleon invaded Spain during the Peninsular war, Cuenca lost many of its inhabitants, as it was massively damaged by Napoleon’s troops.
 The economic state of the town was partially restored by the introduction of railroads and the timber industry in the 19th century.
 The city fell into ruin again during the Third Carlist War (1874): Cuenca was taken over by Carlist troops, supporters of Carlos María Isidro as king instead of the ruling Isabel II.
 The beginning of 20th century was marked by poverty in rural areas of Spain, including Cuenca.
 Desperate and tumultuous people went as far as to discharge their fury at the Church and annihilated many monks, nuns, and clergymen.
 After WWII, Cuenca fell into extreme poverty and many people migrated to more prosperous regions of Spain or even to foreign countries.

 - Built over a rock above the Huecar River Gorge in the 15th century, Las Casas Colgadas are the only remaining samples of this type of building which was common in this city a long time ago.
 Las Casas Colgadas can be considered the most famous civil buildings in Cuenca.
 They house a restaurant and the Museum of Abstract Arts and they serve as the background of millions of photos made from the bridge of San Pablo.